 After the consultation, if you are determined to be a good candidate for rhinoplasty, your surgeon will provide detailed pre-operative instructions in preparation for your surgery.
 They believe that a successful rhinoplasty depends on clear communication of realistic expectations of surgery with each patient.

 What Does the Rhinoplasty Procedure Entail?

-All rhinoplasty surgeries are performed by Dr. Zemmel at either St. Francis Hospital’s Ambulatory Surgical Center or the Ambulatory Surgery Center at Henrico Doctors’ Hospital – Forest Campus.
+All rhinoplasty surgeries are performed by Dr. Zemmel or Dr. Dassoulas at either St. Francis Hospital’s Ambulatory Surgical Center or the Ambulatory Surgery Center at Henrico Doctors’ Hospital – Forest Campus.
 During this outpatient procedure, patients receive general anesthesia to maximize safety during surgery and minimize discomfort.
 A rhinoplasty typically takes 2-3 hours to perform, depending on the goals of the individual patient.